 You turn off the lights, set your thermostat to save energy, and still — your electricity bill keeps climbing month after month.
 Meanwhile, your sister that lives one hour away has her A/C on “24/7” at 68°F and she’s paying less.

 The truth is, it’s not just about how much electricity you use.
 Your zip code plays a big role in the rate you pay.
-In Texas and other deregulated markets, electricity prices vary widely based on local utilities, market demand, and the plans available where you live.
+In Texas and other deregulated markets, electricity rates vary widely based on local utilities, market demand, and the plans available where you live.

 So how can you tell if you’re overpaying — and more importantly, how do you find the cheapest and most reliable electricity plan in your area?